An assembly is the fundamental unit of code that the .NET Framework uses for application management, distribution, and versioning.

-Finally, the assembly manifest allows managing different versions of the same assembly (this is very important for the correct functioning of .NET applications).
+Finally, the assembly manifest allows for managing different versions of the same assembly (this is very important for the correct functioning of .NET applications).

 Creation and types of assembly